sahibzada-irfanullah/Counters/README.md

 # Counters
-These are free programs used for counting nuclie in the images.
+These are free programs used for counting........
 Tutorial could be provided here.